Home Assistant

 • Volume fade up/down time

-• Automatic Spotify ID parsing from a URL
+• Automatic playlist ID parsing from a URLs from all online platforms

 • Ability to define specific conditions to enable playback via: